hzlhn/ClanBattleBot_Test/README.md

-How to use:
+# How to use:

-1. Rename "setting_template.py" into "setup.py"
+1. Get your own Discord token from Discord application platform
-2. enter your discord bot token and database path
+2. fill it in the setup.py.
+And then start !